ST BRITIUS CHURCHYARD

 Station Road is where are burials and burials of ashes takes place.

-South East) with a fifth area (South) designated as our cremation area.
+with a sixth area (South) designated as our cremation area.
+Each sector is being

 We are indebted to Wendy Morgan for her painstaking work to record the inscriptions on each plot.

 There are 3 indexes available:

 Index by Plot Number (Cremation Area - Ashes)

 Use the alphabetical index to locate known individuals